b0nes164/GPUPrefixSums/README.md

 # GPU Prefix Sums
 ![GPUPrefixSums vs CUB(1)](https://github.com/b0nes164/GPUPrefixSums/assets/68340554/9a8b15e1-4a1e-4f9c-8257-2160dbc68c63)

-# NOTICE THIS PROJECT IS UNDERGOING INTENSIVE REVISIONS, AND IS LIABLE TO CHANGE FREQUENTLY.
-The Unity portion is outdated and contains known bugs.
-D3D12 and CUDA should are up to date.
-The survey and readme are being rewritten and have been temporarily removed.
+# NOTICE: The survey and readme are being rewritten and have been temporarily removed.

 GPUPrefixSums aims to bring state-of-the-art GPU prefix sum techniques from CUDA and make them available in portable compute shaders.
 It includes an extensive survey of GPU prefix sums, ranging from the warp to the device level, and in particular it includes implementations of Merill and Garland's [Chained Scan with Decoupled Lookback](https://research.nvidia.com/publication/2016-03_single-pass-parallel-prefix-scan-decoupled-look-back), which is how we are able to reach speeds approaching `MemCopy()`.
 Finally, this project was written in HLSL for compute shaders, though with reasonable knowledge of GPU programming it is easily portable.